elusivecodes/FrostDateTime/README.md

 **Get Day**

-Get the day of the week in current timeZone.
+Get the day of the week in current time zone.

 The `day` returned will be between *0* (Sunday) and *6* (Saturday).